 If you need to compare two 360˚ panoramas side-by-side in a split-screen then this tutorial will provide step-by-step instructions on how to create the files required to achieve the effect.
 Two panoramas will displayed, the left hand panorama will contain a skin and will control the view of the right hand panorama to match that of the left one.

-See an example of the the Split-Screen Effect, created from the tutorial files.
+Click the link to see a standalone example of the the Split-Screen Effect, created from the tutorial files.

 Tutorial File Download